Skip to main content

 quantum:calledDecision resultVariable="..."Required.
 Variable name to store the decision output

-Input mappings prepare the input data the decision expects; output mappings extract fields from the decision result for downstream use.
+Input mappings prepare the input data the decision expects, output mappings extract fields from the decision result for downstream use.

 Example